freerobby/blog/little-red-plane-share.md

 **Please be sure to use the heater in cold weather -- it saves a lot of engine wear compared to a cold start.**

-When the outside air temperature is under 50 degrees F, please turn the engine heater on at least 4 hours before you fly the plane.
+When the outside air temperature is under 50 degrees F, please turn the engine heater on at least 6 hours before you fly.
+This is a bare minimum and it's fine to run it for longer.
+If you're flying in the morning, just turn it on before you go to bed.

-There are three ways to turn the heater on or off:
+To turn on the heater, do one of the following:

-1. Call it.
-This will toggle the heater between on and off.
+1. Text it "11" to turn it on indefinitely.
-2. Text it "10" to turn it off, or "11" to tun it on.
+1. Text it "12" to turn it on for 18 hours.
-3. Text it "12".
-This will turn it on for 18 hours.
+1. In person, press the red button on the switchbox so the light comes on.

-In each case, you will receive a text message back indicating the status.
-In bad weather/cell reception, it can take up to an hour to hear back from the heater.
+When texting the heater, you will receive a response indicating its status.
+In bad weather/cell reception, it can take up to an hour to receive a response.

-When you get to the plane, you can turn the heater off by pressing the red button on the switch behind the extension cord.
-Then you can unplug the heater.
+When you get to the plane, you can turn the heater off by pressing the red button on the switchbox, and then you can unplug the heater.
+Alternatively, you can text it "10" to turn it off remotely.

 Please be sure to turn the heater off when you are done using it or if you cancel your flight.
-If you use method 3 above, it will automatically turn off the heater if you decide not to fly.
+If you use the "12" method to activate it for 18 hours, you don't need to worry about turning it off.

 ## Policies